Dive in to the detail with our support guides.

 Key changes

-For properties covered by the Renters' Rights Act, the following changes will be introduced, with the first phase in May 2026.
+For properties covered by the Renters' Rights Act, the following changes will be introduced from 1 May 2026.

 Tenancy agreements